IT auditing and controls: Infrastructure general controls for CISA professionals

 While this is not an exhaustive list, it does highlight some key areas of IT operations, namely daily execution of the schedule, making sure backups are successful and handling incidents.

-Monitoring use of resources includes a number of different things including authorized use, logging of events, incident handling and problem management.
-When operations monitors the use of resources, my experience has been that they are looking for anomalies, something out of the ordinary; a file that runs out of disk space; a job that runs much longer than expected; a job that aborts; a user that constantly calls to have their password reset; and so forth.
-All of these errors should be logged regardless of whether they are application, system, operator, network, telecommunication, hardware, or user errors.
+Monitoring resource use includes several things, including authorized use, logging of events, incident handling and problem management.
+When operations monitor the use of resources, my experience has been that they are looking for anomalies, something out of the ordinary: a file that runs out of disk space, a job that runs much longer than expected, a job that aborts, a user that constantly calls to have their password reset and so forth.
+All of these errors should be logged regardless of whether they are application, system, operator, network, telecommunication, hardware or user errors.

 - Error date